 Annual Incentive Bonus Plan.
 Our compensation committee believes that annual performance-based cash bonuses play an important role in providing incentives to our executive officers to achieve near-term performance goals.
 To support collaboration within our senior management team, our compensation committee rewards all of our executive officers for company-wide performance by tying bonus awards to our operating income and the generation of operating cash flow.
 The compensation committee believes operating income and operating cash flow is a good indicator in capturing our success given the market in which we compete and is a measure that management can easily track and communicate to employees throughout the performance period.
 Each executive officer has a target annual incentive bonus opportunity, expressed as a percentage of base salary, with the ability to earn above or below that target based on our Company's actual performance.
-Payments pursuant to our management incentive plan are intended to qualify as "Performance Awards" under our 2006 Incentive Compensation Plan, referred to as the 2006 Plan, and our TTM Technologies, Inc. 2014 Incentive Compensation Plan, referred to as the 2014 Plan, and thereby constitute performance-based compensation not subject to the deductibility limitations of Section 162(m).
-As a consequence of the Tax Cuts and Jobs Act, the performance-based compensation exception to the deduction limit under Section 162(m) will not apply to awards issued after 2017.

 In response to the recommendations of management, our compensation committee based the Company's incentive bonus plan on several metrics that the committee believed most closely aligned the executive's incentive pay with metrics that the executive is responsible for managing.
-For 2017, the incentive bonus for Messrs.
-Edman, Schull, Chung and Barber is allocated based upon 72% global operating income and 18% global cash flow from operations as a percentage of revenue.
+For 2018, the incentive bonus for Messrs.
+Edman, Schull, Barber and Weber is allocated based upon 72% global operating income and 18% global cash flow from operations as a percentage of revenue.
 For Mr. Soder, the incentive bonus takes into account the performance of the Business Unit that he directs.
-The below chart reflects the weight of each performance metric.(1)
+For each executive, 10% of the award is based on individual goals.
+The below chart reflects the weight of each performance metric

 Performance Metrics as a % of the Bonus Plan

-Name Global Operating Income Global Cash Flow C&C Business Unit Operating Income C&C Business Unit Cash Flow Individual Goals
+Name Global Operating Income Global Cash Flow Business Unit Operating Income.(1) Business Unit Cash Flow Individual Goals

 Thomas T. Edman 72% 18% 10%

 Todd B. Schull 72% 18% 10%

-Chung Tai Keung, Canice 72% 18% 10%

 Douglas L. Soder 36% 9% 36% 9% 10%

 Brian W. Barber 72% 18% 10%

+Daniel J. Weber 72% 18% 10%